Qualifying for the SSNCT

 Because those events are held on different dates (and use different questions), those schools are encouraged to attend both championships.

 Qualifying Multiple Teams

-In order to qualify multiple teams from the same school for the SSNCT, they must attend the same tournament and qualify independently.
+In order to qualify multiple teams from the same school for the SSNCT, the teams must attend the same tournament and qualify independently.
 Teams that qualify at different tournaments—even if composed of entirely different students—do not provide their school with more than one berth at the SSNCT.
 Wildcard consideration will be given to additional teams from the same school that have demonstrated a high quality of play throughout the year.

 Invitations Are Not Guaranteed Spots

 NAQT reserves the right to designate additional tournaments as qualifiers for the SSNCT as it sees fit.
+This is extremely rare.